reidlai/cp630-final-project/project_report.md

 <figure>
   <img src="images/payment_processing_component_diagram.png" alt="" style="width: 30%;">
-  <figurecaption>Figure 4 - Payment Processing Service Component Diagram</figurecaption>
+  <figcaption>Figure 4 - Payment Processing Service Component Diagram</figcaption>
 </figure>

 As it can be seen in Figure 4, the Payment Processing Service, as part of the transversal functions within the Credit Card Fraud Detection Solution, allows receiving payment requests while avoiding the risks .
 Figure 4 shows how it contains several components that ensure that payments are made seamlessly.